 Contribute to Faculty Voices on Teaching

 Faculty Voices on Teaching highlights successful ideas and strategies from instructors throughout the Cornell community.
-Faculty have the opportunity to create a short video (up to 3 minutes) that answers the question, "What is one thing you tried that worked well, and how did you know it worked?"
+Faculty have the opportunity to create a short video (up to 3 minutes) in which they talk about a teaching strategy that has worked well for them.

 How does it work?

 Contributing to Faculty Voices on Teaching requires only that you have a teaching idea that you found successful, in your experience.
-We do not intend for you to spend a lot of time producing a video of your strategy, but simply to tell the story of "what worked."
+We do not intend for you to spend a lot of time producing a video of your strategy, but simply to tell the story of "what worked" for you in the classroom.
 We collect the videos you create, and post them in the Faculty Voices on Teaching section of our Teaching Spotlight.

 - Visit the Faculty Voices on Teaching submission site (this will take you to a Canvas course)

-- On the submission site, you will have the opportunity to record a video response to the question,
+- On the submission site, you will have the opportunity to record a video response to one of the following prompts:

 - These instructions and tips will guide you through the process of creating a video on the submission site